-The V60 Recharge is another Volvo to benefit from the company's recent interior-design renaissance
+The V60 Recharge plug-in hybrid is another Volvo to benefit from the company's recent interior-design renaissance

 Volvo has been on a roll with its interiors in recent years, and the V60 Recharge doesn't deviate from that at all.
 Occupants sit in a beautifully finished, attractively designed environment that's high-tech without being overwhelming.
 The plug-in hybrid powertrain is only available in some of the more expensive and high-spec of the V60's trim levels, so although you pay a hefty price for the technology, you don't end up feeling short-changed.